m1so/LeagueWrap/README.md

 * Should the filesystem cache be used by default or use void?

 ---
-PHP LeagueWrap API isn't endorsed by LeagueWrap Games and doesn't reflect the views or opinions of LeagueWrap Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and LeagueWrap Games are trademarks or registered trademarks of LeagueWrap Games, Inc. League of Legends © LeagueWrap Games, Inc.
+PHP LeagueWrap API isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.